 Admission: $8 Dollars per car.
 Additional fees for tours.

-Park Hours: 9 am – 5pm
+Park Hours: 9 AM – 5 PM

-6. Lavender and Sunflower Fields on Long Island
+6. Flower Fields on Long Island

 Find your own little piece of France and frolic in the rows of Lavender fields at Lavender by the Bay.
 They have two locations (East Marion & Calverton) where they grow English and French Lavender.

 Learn more about the Lavender Fields on Long Island here!

-7. Long Island North Fork Wineries
+7. Long Island North Fork Wineries & Vineyards

-Did you know Long Island’s North Fork is wine country here in New York?
+Did you know Long Island’s North Fork is wine country in New York?
 You now have another reason to take a day trip out East!